Kove-W-O-Salter/LambdaCalculusShell/README.md

 # LambdaCalculusShell
-A simple ADT to respresent
+A simple shell, implementing,
-the abscense of value.
+the `LambdaCalculus` library.

 ## Installation
 To install